-The 2020’s is going to be the decade when Generation Z-ers come into their own.
-As a generation, they are expected to outnumber the millennials globally this year and the oldest members of the 16-24 year old age group are entering the workplace with money to spend.
+The 2020s are going to be the decade when Generation Z-ers come into their own.
+As a generation, they are expected to outnumber the millennials globally this year and the oldest members of the 16-24-year-old age group are entering the workplace with money to spend.

-But they will spend differently to all previous generations.
-They don’t know a world without internet and thus are completely at home with digital innovation.
+But they will spend differently than all previous generations.
+They don’t know a world without the internet and thus are at home with digital innovation.
 They expect businesses to offer them convenience and cost-effectiveness when they save and spend.

-Marcie Merriman, an executive director at Ernst & Young, encapsulates the generation in a World Economic Forum blog, Generation Z will outnumber millennials by 2019, saying,
+Marcie Merriman, an executive director at Ernst & Young, encapsulates the generation in a World Economic Forum blog, Generation Z will outnumber millennials, saying,

 “They were born into a social world of likes and shares, constantly connected by smartphone, tablet or computer to online shops, payment and banking services.
 They have grown up with instant information and interaction with friends, relatives and peers.
 The link to technology is inherent in the way Gen Z-ers think and act.”

 She notes that this generation has increased awareness of how and where they spend money because they have experienced a world of constant change and disruption.
 All this means that they are likely to be the generation that has the most profound impact on the payments industry as they grow in importance as a significant part of the working population.

 The one consequence of this generation’s preferences is likely to be the predominance of mobile payment solutions in their lives.
 While mobile usage has been growing, Gen-Z promises to tip the balance to a mobile-first way of life.

 The results of a Payfast survey confirmed this significant shift, with the payment provider predicting the pre-eminence of mCommerce.
 It found that almost half of the Gen Z respondents (47%) shop more on a mobile device than any other technology.